 Offering a variety of lunch options from delicious salads to more substantial meals, the restaurant in the Musée d’Orsay (pictured above) is a popular choice with museum goers.
 I was so impressed by the friendly service and excellent food and as you can see above, the surroundings are just gorgeous.
 Look at that ceiling!

-I had a chicken Caesar salad which was fresh, crunchy and very delicious.
 Reservations are not available so there is a queuing system in place.
 Despite the fact the queue was quite long when we joined it, it seemed to move very quickly when we were there.
 The restaurant opens at 11.45am most days, so it might be worth planning an early lunch.
-They also offer an afternoon tea service, and dinner on Thursday evenings (at time of writing, please check before visiting).
+They also offer an afternoon tea service, except on Thursday when they close at 2.30pm and re-open for dinner from 7pm to 9pm (at time of writing, please check before visiting).
+There does not appear to be a dress code.
+Prices were moderate, with main dishes around €22 to €30 each.

 Café Pierre Hermé Pont d’Alma